-Rockland Road is many things.
-It’s a street near Nashville.
+Rockland Road is a street just outside Nashville.
 It’s a studio where countless hit records have been recorded.
-It is a crossroads where country, gospel, pop, R&B and Americana music has thrived for years.
-It is a self-contained vocal-driven melodic band with a heritage as rich and authentic as its namesake.
-Six members, all sharing the last name Martin; representing four generations of musical heritage; all vocalists who play twenty-three instruments between them.
-Rockland Road is a powerhouse of soulful vocals blended with a pure, exuberant joy worthy of the literal and figurative blood that flows through their veins making them a family.
+It’s a crossroads where country, gospel, pop, R&B and Americana music has coexisted and thrived for years.
+It is also a vocal-driven, melodic band with a signature sound as rich and authentic as its namesake.

-Hearing something special in the lyrics, and sensing something magical in the way it came to them, Rockland Road attacked the up-tempo and uplifting lost-love song with their signature, soaring six-part harmonies.
-They breathed a hand-clapping energy into the tune penned by award-winning songwriters Greg Barnhill, Reed Waddle and Stan Karcz.
-It will serve as the centerpiece of their forthcoming as-yet-untitled project.
+Hearing something special in the lyrics, and sensing something almost prophetic in the way it came to them, Rockland Road infused the up-tempo and uplifting lost-love song with their soaring six-part harmonies, bringing a hand-clapping energy into the tune penned by award-winning songwriters Greg Barnhill, Reed Waddle and Stan Karcz.
+“Caroline” was released as Rockland Road’s debut single in December 2019, and will serve as the centerpiece of their forthcoming, as-yet-untitled debut album.

-Fueled by a mutual passion for many genres and longing for a fun, family-friendly musical experience for their kids, Paul and Jamie Martin began singing together in 2010 with their four children: March, Kell, Texas, and Tallant.
+Fueled by a mutual passion for multiple genres and longing for a fun, family-friendly musical experience for their kids, Paul and Jamie Martin began singing together in 2010 with their four children: March, Kell, Texas and Tallant.
 Quickly realizing that the kids all showed an uncanny knack for hearing harmonies, as well as for playing instruments, they began performing shows together.

 “Our house has always been like a live jukebox, with an all-you-can-play selection of musical instruments,” says Jamie.
 “Music completely engulfs our lives, so our kids have never known a day without it.
 And that’s just how they want it.”

-They see every night spent onstage not just as a time to spread the simple joy they get from music.
-It’s not just another chance to share their songs and story.
-Every night is a blessed opportunity to take a new audience for a musical ride down the curving country backroads, the high-speed super highways, and the crowded city streets that have all converged to create the music known as Rockland Road.
+Rockland Road sees every night spent onstage not just as a time to spread the joy they get from music or as a chance to share their story.
+Every night is an opportunity to take a new audience on a musical experience they won’t soon forget.

 Want to learn more about us?
 Don’t hesitate to get in touch!
 We want to hear from you!